 In our modern world, everything seems to be very fast-paced.

-Most consumers are still in the early adoption phase when it comes to voice-enabled devices.
+But most consumers are still in the early adoption phase when it comes to voice-enabled devices.

 And even more so when it comes to making voice transactions.